 Maintaining Europe's attractiveness for foreign investment will depend on its ability to protect EU innovation and investment decisions.
-Whilst Intellectual Property Rights (IPR) intensive industries are key drivers of competitiveness, jobs and growth in Europe, IPR infringements such as counterfeiting and piracy continue to grow both in size and in scope.
+Whilst intellectual property rights (IPR) intensive industries are key drivers of industrial vision for the EU competitiveness, jobs and growth in Europe, IPR infringements such as counterfeiting and piracy continue to grow both in size and in scope.
 In this respect, it is essential that the EU continues to support a strong enforcement system for European IPR and increased cooperation with international partners such as the US.
 The EU industrial strategy in this regard should focus on:

-- Strengthening the fight against IPR infringements on- and offline, in order to build European consumers' trust in the Single Market. - Addressing unfair market practices at a global level, such as forced technology transfers, through increased transatlantic and international cooperation. - Promoting multilateral collaboration between the EU and the US, and working together towards the dissemination of their IPR protection standards in third countries.
+- Strengthening the fight against IPR infringements online and offline, in order to build European consumers' trust in the Single Market. - Addressing unfair market practices at a global level, such as forced technology transfers, through increased transatlantic and international cooperation. - Promoting multilateral collaboration between the EU and the US, and working together towards the dissemination of their IPR protection standards in third countries.
 This includes avoiding signing international agreements that may weaken IPR protection in Europe and the US.